Bo Balder, The Wan

 Caren Gussoff, The Birthday Problem

 Caren Gussoff’s fiction has been featured in anthologies and magazines such as Serpent’s Tail, Seal Press, Hadley Rille, Fantasy Magazine, Abyss & Apex, has earned her an Octavia E. Butler scholarship, a Village Voice “Writer on the Verge” nomination, an Elizabeth George award, a Seattle Post-Intelligencer “Geek of the Week,” and a Speculative Literature Foundation grant, among other things.
 She lives in Seattle, WA with her husband, SF artist Chris Sumption, her cats Molly Bloom and Paul Atreides, and some unnamed dust bunnies.
 She is everywhere online as “spitkitten.”

-Gussoff is also the author of Homecoming (2000, High Risk Books) and The Wave and Other Stories (2003, Serpent’s Tail).
+Gussoff is also the author of numerous novels including Homecoming (2000, High Risk Books), The Wave and Other Stories (2003, Serpent’s Tail), and So Quick Bright Things Come to Confusion (2022, Vernacular Books).
 The Birthday Problem is her second novel.